Juan Martín del Potro: 2011: Return to tour, second Davis Cup final

-2012: Olympic Bronze, back to top 10
+2012: Olympic bronze, back to top 10

-Del Potro's first tournament of the year was the 2012 Apia International Sydney, where he was the top seed.
+Del Potro's first tournament of the year was the Sydney International, where he was the top seed.
 He made it to the quarterfinals after receiving a bye into the second round.
 He defeated Łukasz Kubot in the second round.
 In the quarterfinals, he was beaten by Marcos Baghdatis.

-In the first round of the 2012 Australian Open, del Potro defeated Adrian Mannarino in four sets.
-He reached the quarterfinals of the Grand Slam for the second time, losing to Roger Federer in the quarterfinals.
+In the first round of the Australian Open, del Potro defeated Adrian Mannarino in four sets.
+He reached the quarterfinals of the Grand Slam for the second time, losing to third-seeded Roger Federer in straight sets.

-He went on to play in Rotterdam at the 2012 ABN AMRO World Tennis Tournament in Rotterdam, where he was third seed.
-Here he defeated Tomáš Berdych in order to make it to his first final of an ATP 500 level tournament or higher after returning from his wrist injury in 2010.
+At ABN AMRO World Tennis Tournament in Rotterdam, he defeated Tomáš Berdych, reaching his first final of an ATP 500 level tournament or higher after returning from his wrist injury in 2010.
 He lost to Federer in straight sets in the final.
-At the Open 13 in Marseille, del Potro defeated Davydenko, Gasquet, Tsonga, and Michaël Llodra in the final to get his tenth ATP championship.
-Del Potro then had a good run in Dubai, reaching the semifinals, then losing to Roger Federer again in straight sets.
-Del Potro lost in the quarterfinals of the BNP Paribas Open to Federer for the fourth time that year.
-He made it to the fourth round of the Sony Ericsson Open, but lost to David Ferrer in two sets.
+At the Open 13 in Marseille, del Potro defeated Davydenko, Gasquet, Tsonga, and Michaël Llodra in the final to win his tenth ATP title.
+At Dubai, he lost in the semis to Federer again in two tiebreaks.
+Del Potro lost in the quarterfinals of the Indian Wells Open to Federer for the fourth time that year.
+He made it to the fourth round of the Miami Open, but lost to David Ferrer in two sets.

-Del Potro started his clay-court campaign of 2012 in the Davis Cup Quarterfinals against Croatia.
-He won his first rubber against Ivo Karlović and then demolished Marin Čilić in the reverse singles.
-He continued his clay-court season at the Estoril Open, where he was the defending champion and the top seed.
-He did not drop a set en route to the finals, where he beat Frenchman Richard Gasquet in straight sets in the final to collect his 11th ATP World Tour title.
-He next competed in the Madrid Masters as the twelfth seed and defeated Florian Mayer, Mikhail Youzhny, Marin Čilić, Alexandr Dolgopolov, but lost to Tomáš Berdych in the semifinals.
+Del Potro started his clay-court campaign of 2012 in the Davis Cup quarterfinals against Croatia.
+He won his first rubber against Ivo Karlović and then defeated Marin Čilić in the reverse singles.
+At the Estoril Open, he was the defending champion and the top seed.
+He did not drop a set en route to the final, where he beat Frenchman Richard Gasquet in straight sets to collect his 11th ATP title.
+At Madrid Masters he defeated Florian Mayer, Mikhail Youzhny, Marin Čilić and Alexandr Dolgopolov, but lost in two tiebreaks to Tomáš Berdych in the semifinals.